alshedivat/al-folio/docs/_pages/teaching.md

 **College Teaching & Course Design**, *Fall 2020*

 I learned how to develop student learning outcomes, choose appropriate learning activities and evaluation criteria, and communicate clear expectations to students.
-This course was instrumental in my design of an intermediate population genetics course and syllabus, for which I was awarded a Bass Instructor of Record fellowship (see Experience section).
+This course was instrumental in my design of an intermediate population genetics course and syllabus, for which I was awarded a Bass Instructor of Record fellowship (see Experience section).<a id='Approach'></a>

-**Introduction to Inclusion, Diversity, Equity, and Anti-racism in Biology**, *Spring 2021*

-I am currently enrolled in this course.
-We are learning about the history of racism and oppression in STEM fields and discussing strategies that we can promote diversity, equity, and inclusion in biology.
-Though not a course on pedagogy, I believe the material I learn in this course will help me to be a more inclusive and effective instructor for diverse learners.<a id='Approach'></a>

 <hr>